awsdocs/aws-codestar-user-guide/doc_source/troubleshooting.md

 + A project with that ID already exists in your AWS account, possibly in a different region\.
 + The IAM user you used to sign in to the AWS Management Console does not have the permissions required to create a project\.
 + The AWS CodeStar service role is missing one or more required permissions\.
-+ You have reached the maximum limit for one or more resources for a project \(such as the limit on customer managed policies in IAM, Amazon S3 buckets, or pipelines in AWS CodePipeline\)\.
++ You have reached the maximum limit for one or more resources for a project \(such as the limit on customer managed policies in IAM, Amazon S3 buckets, or pipelines in CodePipeline\)\.

 Before you create a project, verify that you have the `AWSCodeStarFullAccess` policy applied to your IAM user\.
 For more information, see [AWS CodeStar Access Permissions Reference](access-permissions.md)\.